Configure Bamboo to use a Bitbucket Server repository.

 Navigate to the source repository settings for a plan or job, as described on Linking to source code repositories, then:

-- Either click Add Repository to add a new repository, or edit an existing repository configuration.
+- Either select Add repository to add a new repository, or edit an existing repository configuration.

 Complete the required information:

-Display name A name that identifies this repository within Bamboo.
-Stash server This menu will show all Bitbucket servers that have been linked to Bamboo via an application link.
+Name A name that identifies this repository within Bamboo.
+Server This menu will show all Bitbucket servers that have been linked to Bamboo via an application link.
 Repository The repository that will be built.
 This menu will show all repositories on the Bitbucket server that you have permissions to access.
-Branch Pick a branch if you want to check out code from a branch other than the default branch.Advanced options
+Branch Select a branch if you want to check out code from a branch other than the default branch.Advanced options

 Use shallow clones

 Allows Bamboo to perform shallow clones (i.e. history truncated to a specified number of revisions).
 This should increase the speed of the initial code checkouts, however if your build depends on the full repository history, we recommend that you do not use this option.
 Shallow clones are enabled by default.
 Enable repository caching on remote agents Allow caching of repositories on remote agents to save bandwidth.
 Note that caches are always full clones of the source repository.
 Use submodules Select to enable submodules support if these are defined for the repository.
 If native Git capability is not defined for agent submodules support will be disabled.
+SSH key applies to submodules Bamboo will use the primary repository's SSH key for submodule authentication.
 Command timeout This helps to stop hung Bitbucket processes.
 On slower networks, you may consider increasing the default timeout to allow Bamboo time to make an initial clone of the Git repository.
 Verbose logs Turns on more verbose logs from Git commands.
 Use this option if you encounter problems with Git in Bamboo.
 Fetch whole repository Fetches whole repository instead of only one selected branch.
 Enable LFS supportEnables support for Git Large File Storage (LFS), which replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server.To use this option you must have the following: